enatsek/Debian-Ubuntu/README.md

 - AGT-KVMOnUbuntu2: KVM Virtualization tutorial (networking) on Ubuntu Server.

-- AGT-ISPMailOnUbuntu: A step by step Ubuntu tutorial for Christoph Haas' ISPMail Tutorials.
+- ISPMailOnDebianUbuntu: A step by step Debian and Ubuntu tutorial for Christoph Haas' ISPMail Tutorials.

 - ADOnDebianUbuntu: Simple Active Directory, with 1 domain, 2 DCs and 1 Fileserver with Debian and Ubuntu Servers.